What is Sterilization ? 9 Types and Methods in Microbiology

 The minute pores in the membrane

-The disadvantage is there are chances of rupture of membrane leading to improper sterilization.
+The disadvantage is there are chances of rupture of the membrane, leading to improper sterilization.

 B) Seitz filters